fedhere/PUI2017_fb55/HW6_fb55/README.md

 - Models are useful at predicting and explaining observations.

 - Every mathematical formula describes a family of models.
 For example a line model describes an twice-infinite (infinite**2) set of lines each corresponding to a slope-intercept pair.
-Methods to chose the _best fitting_ set of parameters (_model fitting) include
+Methods to chose the _best fitting_ set of parameters (a process which we call _model fitting_) include
   	- minimization of residual squared (e.g. OLS)
 	- minimization of chi squared
 	- maximization of likelihood